chrisice/hass-txu-bill/README.md

 To use:

-Add this to custom_components in your Home Assistant home directory, then add this to your configuration.yaml with your username and password:
+Add txu_bill.py to custom_components in your Home Assistant home directory, then add this to your configuration.yaml with your username and password:

 ```
 txu_bill: